 Justice.
 Justice partially addressed the activity to track licenses that are currently in use for its five most widely used software licenses.
 Specifically, Justice officials stated that they track and manage software deployment and usage as a collaborative process between the OCIO, components, and vendors for all its software.
 For example, for its Microsoft licenses, the agency's OCIO Contract Management Services conducted an annual data call to the components asking for their license counts from the previous year and requests each component to update the spreadsheet with any increases or decreases.
-In addition, Justice tracked the number of licenses purchased in its inventory for the remaining four most widely used software licenses (from vendors International Business Machines, Oracle, Adobe, and LexisNexis).
-However, it did not fully track the number of licenses that are in use.
+In addition, Justice tracked the number of licenses purchased in its inventory for the remaining four most widely used software licenses (from vendors International Business Machines,

-&lt;sup>40Enterprise-wide agreements are contracts that are at the department or agency level.
+40Enterprise-wide agreements are contracts that are at the department or agency level.